andrefdavid/IsMyComputerOn/README.md

 # IsMyComputerOn
-Simple python project to send MQTT messages if a computer is still on after a certain time
+Simple python project to send EMAIL messages if a computer is still on after a certain time